- Green Screen Tutorial

 Let's dive deeper into the magical world of Green Screen filmmaking and discover how you can use it in your own videos, even if you are working on a low-budget film.

-- Part 3: How to Use a video using a Green Screen?
+- Part 3: How to use a green screen video to composite?

 Part 1: What is Green Screen?